-Each year students at Caldwell College are invited to go beyond themselves and meet the needs of the world community and local communities through special outreach projects.
+Each year students at Caldwell University are invited to go beyond themselves and meet the needs of the world community and local communities through special outreach projects.

 These outreach opportunities are based on the Gospel message found in Matthew 25:34: “Then the King will say to those at his right hand, ‘Come, O blessed of my Father, inherit the kingdom prepared for you from the foundation of the world; for I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me, I was naked and you clothed me, I was sick and you visited me, I was in prison and you came to me.’
 Then the righteous will answer him, ‘Lord, when did we see you hungry and feed you, or thirsty and give you drink?’
 And the king will answer them, ‘Truly, I say to you, as you did it to one of the least of my brothers or sisters, you did it to me.’”

 Our Lady Help of Christians School – After-Care Tutoring

 Students can volunteer weekly to work at local after-school hour programs tutoring students and providing recreations activities.
 These programs engage the students in programs in a safe environment that may enhance the learning opportunities of needy children in the communities surrounding the college campus.
 Students who volunteer in these programs are able to apply classroom knowledge to the experience of learning alongside a child or youth in need.

 St. Catherine’s Health Care Inc. Marian Manor Students have the opportunity to work with High School Students who are physically challenged either in the classroom or as part of an after-care program.

 Recognizing the aging of America and the need for continued friendship and care for the elderly, our students volunteer to participate in numerous outreach programs to diverse senior populations.
 Students can assist with recreation programming at a local senior residence community or assist at St. Catherine’s Health Care facility located on university campus.